Similar Articles

 Therefore the Buddha archetype holds in it the strength, persistence and way of searching for and finding a way beyond the limitations of self.
 The archetype is enormously powerful and can be seen as active in countless people’s lives living today.

+The negative side of the archetype is that it sets up a goal called enlightenment.
+In this mode a person might spend fruitless years searching for something that is not a goal, but an absence of action, a letting go of ego goals.
 On the positive side the archetype holds in it power to transcend and let go of the limiting factors of ones personal life, instinctive drives and socially imprinted behaviours.
-Because a religious figure such as Christ and Buddha have many similarities in their social and personal impact, it is worth reading the Christ entry.
-See: Archetype of the Void; Buddhism and Dreams.
+Because a religious figure such as Christ and Buddha have many similarities in their social and personal impact, it is worth reading the christ entry below.
+See: void.

 Have I been confronted by an influence that I feel threatens to take away much of what I consider to be vitally me?